prisma/specs/prisma-framework/Readme.md

 **DRAFT**

 A Migration is a sequence of steps to change a datasource's structure.
 Some changes may include adding a new model, changing a field name or removing a relationship.
 Each step is a single command we run against the datasource.
-A migration runs the steps inside a transaction whenever possible.
+A single migration runs its steps inside a transaction whenever possible.

 <details>
 <summary>Migration Type</summary>